Kurento/kurento-tree/README.md

 kurento-tree
 ==========

-Kurento Tree is composed by several modules to offer a broadcasting using WebRTC.
-The modules are: kurento-tree-server, kurento-tree-client and kurento-tree-demo.
+Kurento Tree implements a broadcasting service using WebRTC technology.

 What is Kurento
 ---------------